eclipse-archived/ceylon-ide-intellij/README.md

 # Requirements

-This plugin is being written using IntelliJ 14/15.
+This plugin is being written using IntelliJ 2016.1.
 It will work on both Community and Ultimate editions.

-We do not guarantee that this plugin will work with previous versions of IntelliJ (13 and below), as we may use APIs that were introduced in version 14.
+We have a [dedicated branch](https://github.com/ceylon/ceylon-ide-intellij/tree/141.x-compat) for older versions of IntelliJ (14/15) *and* the current version of Android Studio (1.5.1), which is based on IntelliJ 14.1.
+Please note that these older versions of the IntelliJ platform have slightly different APIs, which means a few things may not work as expected.
+In particular, they contain [a bug that is critical](https://youtrack.jetbrains.com/issue/IDEA-132606) to the correct loading of Ceylon classes, which has been fixed in IntelliJ 2016.1.
+We'll try to backport a fix on this branch for better user experience.

 We embed most of the raw Ceylon installation in the plugin, so you won't necessarily have to download Ceylon separately.
 You may need a local repository though.